Sample Compensation Justification Letter for an Employee 's Salary Increase

 Since the beginning of your career, you might have seen that cost of living has risen significantly while your salary has remained stagnant.
 This is unfair because you are aware of the amount of work that goes into doing your job well.
 You feel undervalued and demotivated, so you have decided to write a salary increase letter to request a pay raise.

 It can be difficult to know how to phrase your .
 You want to show that you deserve the raise while also trying not to come off as presumptuous or needy.
 This is hard because, on the one hand, you want to provide reasons why you deserve more money, but on the other, you still want to maintain some humility.

 Although it can be hard to determine how to justify a salary increase, it is possible if you put in some research and preparation.
 DoNotPay can help you write a great salary increase letter that makes a strong case for why you deserve a raise.

 Why Do Employers Give Cost of Living Increases?

 Typically, cost-of-living raises are given annually to adjust an employee 's salary according to inflation.
-The justification for this type of raise is based on the idea that if employees do not receive a raise they risk being unable to afford basic human needs like food and shelter.
+The is based on the idea that if employees do not receive a raise they risk being unable to afford basic human needs like food and shelter.
 Employers usually conduct research into cost-of-living increases of their competitors or other companies in their industry.
 This information is then used to determine whether or not they should give their employees the same type of raise.